🌲 Front Range Plant FinderPlant finder

 Frequently asked questions

-Yes.
-Elm — TRIUMPH® Elm is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+Yes, Elm, TRIUMPH® Elm is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 It matures to about 50–60 ft tall and 35–40 ft wide.